saccharinedreams/ETHGlobal-London/bounties/Chiliz.md

 ### Please add a sentence or two on why you're applicable for this prize.

-Deploying smart contract on Chiliz Spicy testnet to track Fan Tokens usage.
+Smart contract deployed on Chiliz Spicy Testnet for tracking a game leaderboard of bear kill metrics of users!

 ### Link to the code where the tech is used.